gvwilson/thirdbit/_posts/2007/2007-12-13-the-other-kind-of-cycles.md

 ---
-title: "The Other Kind of &quot;Cycles&quot;"
+title: "The Other Kind of 'Cycles'"
 date: 2007-12-13 10:57:30
 year: 2007
 ---